hamid-martinez/LARC/electrical/README.md

 # Electrical
-The mostly electrical materials to build the main orbot and conveyor are in the excel file.
+Most of the electrical materials to build the main robot and conveyor are in the excel file.

 The electrial connections for all components of the main robot are as follow: